codectified/mindroots/public/mindroots/getting-started.md

 Each of the three main pages—**Library**, **Explore**, and **Search**—allows you to interact with and visualize the underlying graph database in different ways:

 - **Library:** View texts or corpora, and access the graph by clicking individual words.
-Currently, the library features the 99 names of Allah.
-Clicking a word from these corpora displays it as a node, allowing you to explore its links and related information.
+Clicking a word from from any corpus displays the selected word in the database and related information.

 - **Explore:** Generate random nodes from different categories within the database.